tddfellow/tddfellow.github.io/source/_posts/2016-05-27-iterative-divide-and-conquer-or-how-to-solve-problems.markdown

 ## Challenge #2

-Come up with completely generic solution, that is capable of working with any number, that can be represented on a computer.
+Come up with a completely generic solution, that is capable of working with any number, that can be represented on a computer.
 Including `Big Integer` or `Big Decimal` if your programming language supports these concepts.

 ## Thank you for reading!

 Final note: did you notice, how tedious it is to check, that output of all these `print`-s is correct, each time you run the program?
 This can and should be automated!
-Stay tuned, I am going to publish article on how to easily automate these checks really soon!
+Stay tuned, I am going to publish an article on how to easily automate these checks really soon!